MLAS Logo

 • Creavin S, Wisniewski S, Noel-Storr AH, Trevelyan C, Hampton T, Rayment D, Thom V, Nash K, Elhamoui H, Milligan R, Patel A, Tsivos D, Wing T, Phillips E, Kellman S, Shackleton H, Singleton G, Neale B, Watton M, and Cullum S. Mini-Mental State Examination (MMSE) for the detection of dementia in clinically unevaluated people aged 65 and over in community and primary care populations.
 Cochrane Database of Systematic Reviews 2016.

 • Creavin S, Fish M, Gallacher J, Bayer A, and Ben-Shlomo Y. Clinical history for diagnosis of dementia in men: Caerphilly Prospective Study.
-The British journal of general practice : the journal of the Royal College of General Practitioners 2015;65:489–99.
+The British journal of general practice : The journal of the Royal College of General Practitioners 2015;65:489–99.

 • Creavin A, Creavin S, Brown R, and Harrad R. Why can’t my child see 3D television?
 British Journal of Hospital Medicine 2014;75:457–60.

-• Davis D, Creavin S, Noel-Storr A, Quinn T, Smailagic N, Hyde C, Brayne C, McShane R, and Cullum S. Neuropsychological tests for the diagnosis of Alzheimer?s disease dementia and other dementias: a generic protocol for cross-sectional and delayed-verification studies.
+• Davis D, Creavin S, Noel-Storr A, Quinn T, Smailagic N, Hyde C, Brayne C, McShane R, and Cullum S. Neuropsychological tests for the diagnosis of Alzheimer’s disease dementia and other dementia’s: A generic protocol for cross-sectional and delayed-verification studies.
 Cochrane Database of Systematic Reviews 2013.

 • Creavin S, Gallacher J, Bayer A, Fish M, Ebrahim S, and Ben-Shlomo Y. Metabolic syndrome, diabetes, poor cognition, and dementia in the caerphilly prospective study.
 Journal of Alzheimer’s Disease 2012.